 Do you like dicking around trying to find your phone or water bottle in the dark?
 Generally speaking, the middle-of-nowhere tends to be poorly lit so you’ll need light.

-At the very least, a lighter is an absolute necessity for camping: do not forget it!
+At the very least, a lighter is an absolute essential for any camping gear list: do not forget it!
 A proper camping lighter, though, will be water-proof and wind-proof (have you ever tried lighting a ciggie on the beach), and the best are even electric thus eco-friendly!

 If you so much as take one single plastic bottle into nature, I will hunt you down and Clockwork Orange your eyeballs to the doco ‘A Plastic Ocean’.
-Buy the Active Roots Water Bottle for camping, hiking, travelling, or smuggling booze into clubs: no arguments.
-Also, it’s insulated so it’s a thermos too!
+Bring a re-useable water bottle instead.
+It’s a must on any master camping list.

 Charge your phone, charge your camera, charge your speaker, charge your laptop.
 (Why are you taking your laptop camping: notice how it’s not on this camping checklist!?)

-The best powerbank for camping definitely needs to be high-capacity because us humans like to charge a lot of things.
+The best powerbank for camping definitely needs to be high-capacity because we humans like to charge a lot of things.
 Solar-rechargeable is another bloody beautiful feature too unless it’s raining or cloudy.
 In that case, you’re shit outta luck.
+These days with all our tech, a powerbank is one of the most essential camping must haves in 2022.

 Never leave the house without a roll.
 Duct tape shouldn’t just be on your camping checklist.
 It should be on your life checklist.

-Add carabiners to your camping packing list.
+Add carabiners to your master camping packing list.
 No camper, climber, backpacker, or hiker worth their salt ever leaves home without stashing a few somewhere (ideally of several sizes).
 Hanging extras off my daypack always makes me feel like a badass.
+Some people swear by bungee straps but I’m less experienced with them.

 For anything that runs on batteries, take spares.
 And then take spares for your spares.
-Batteries are an absolute camping checklist essential.
+Batteries are an absolute camping checklist essential and even more so on a solo camping checklist so you can keep in contact in case of an emergency.

 I hope I don’t need to explain the purpose of sunglasses for outdoor expeditions to you.
-If you want to take a 2-dollar shop pair, be my guest, but when you finally get sick of burning through 40,000 pairs of sunnies, you should consider investing in a pair of SunGod Sunglasses.
+If you want to take a 2-dollar shop pair, be my guest, but when you finally get sick of burning through 40,000 pairs of sunnies, you should consider investing in a pair of Abaco Polarized.

 They may just be the last pair of sunnies you ever own.